ajthinking/archetype/readme.md

 ```bash
 vendor/phpunit/phpunit/phpunit packages/Ajthinking/PHPFileManipulator/tests
 ```

-### Available methods
-<a href="/docs/available-methods.md">Here</a> you can see a simple listing of the available `PHPFile` / `LaravelFile` endpoints.
-Please refer to each EndpointProvider source for more details.

 ### Roadmap
 PRs and issues are welcome.
 Have a look at the [Trello board](https://trello.com/b/1M2VRnoQ/php-file-manipulator) for planned features.